-f.
-AMS 202 may be substituted for any one of the above courses in history; AMS 203 for any of the above courses in English; or AMS 204 for any of the above courses in political science.
-Requirements for the liberal arts minors in journalism, advertising or public relations A minor in journalism requires a minimum of 24 credits in JRN courses, including JRN 200, IRN 300 and IRN 404.
+Requirements for the liberal arts minors in journalism, advertising or public relations

+A minor in journalism requires a minimum of 24 credits in JRN courses, including JRN 200, 300 and 404.

-A minor in advertising requires a minimum of 24 credits in JRN courses, including JRN 200, JRN 340, JRN 341, JRN 342 and JRN 404.
+A minor in advertising requires a minimum of 24 credits in JRN courses, including JRN 200, 340, 341, 342 and 404.
 The internship (JRN 404) must be taken in advertising for that minor.
 (JRN 343 may be substituted for JRN 342.)

-A minor in public relations requires a minimum of 24 credits in JRN courses, including JRN 200, JRN 350, JRN 351, JRN 352 and an internship (JRN 404) in public relations.
-Additional course work to comprise the minimum of 24 credits must be selected from the following: JRN 353, JRN 354, JRN 356, and JRN 360.
-Course Offerings The department offers selected courses from this catalog as warranted by student needs and availability of faculty.
+A minor in public relations requires a minimum of 24 credits in JRN courses, including JRN 200, 350, 351, 352 and an internship (JRN 404) in public relations.
+Additional course work to comprise the minimum of 24 credits must be selected from the following: JRN 353, 354, 356, and 360.

+Journalism majors may not minor in advertising or public relations.

+The department offers selected courses from this catalog as warranted by student needs and availability of faculty.
 Specific offerings for each term may be found in the Schedule of Classes.

-IRN 190 Journalistic Style (4) Training in the style of newswriting with a discussion of basic reporting skills, writing of leads, familiarization with the Associated Press style, basic proofreading and copy editing skills.
+JRN 190 Journalistic Style (4)

+Training in the style of newswriting with a discussion of basic reporting skills, writing of leads, familiarization with the Associated Press style, basic proofreading and copy editing skills.
 Prerequisite: RHT 150.

-JRN 200 Newswriting (4) Training in the practical aspects of news gathering, interviewing and basic newswriting techniques; a discussion of the various journalism media.
+JRN 200 Newswriting (4)

+Training in the practical aspects of news gathering, interviewing and basic newswriting techniques; a discussion of the various journalism media.
 Some typing skills required.
 Prerequisite: Completion of RHT 160 or writing proficiency requirement.

-IRN 240 Journalism Laboratory (2) Work in on-campus publications under the direction of an instructor; may be repeated once.
+JRN 240 Journalism Laboratory (2)

+Work in on-campus publications under the direction of an instructor; may be repeated once.
 Prerequisite: JRN 200.

-JRN 300 Newspaper Editing (4) Principles and practices of the newspaper copydesk: copy reading, headline writing, makeup, and typography; preparing copy for the printer; some attention to new and developing devices in the print shop, such as those involving the computer.
-Prerequisite: IRN 200.
+JRN 300 Newspaper Editing (4)

+Principles and practices of the newspaper copydesk: copy reading, headline writing, makeup and typography; preparing copy for the printer; some attention to new and developing devices in the print shop, such as those involving the computer.

 JRN 310 Advanced Newswriting (2 or 4)

 Gathering information through wide reading and interviewing, writing objective in-depth news reports, and background on current social, political and economic issues.
 Prerequisite: JRN 200.

 JRN 311 Public Affairs Reporting (4)

 Practical training in the news coverage of local governments including police protection, fire control and the courts.
 Discussion of federal and state coverage of stories of public interest.
 Prerequisite: JRN 200 and PS 100.

 JRN 312 Feature Writing (2 or 4)

 Practice in writing newspaper and magazine nonfiction features, such as human interest stories and profiles.
 The course will enable students to develop further their reportorial skills for careers in print journalism.
 A study of the purposes, styles, types and techniques of the feature story.
 Prerequisite: JRN 200.

-IRN 313 Magazine Writing and Freelancing (2 or 4) Writing magazine-length nonfiction articles, with some discussion of the differences between newspaper feature stories and magazine pieces, how to write and sell freelance pieces, legal liabilities and rights of the freelance writer including a discussion of the U.S. copyright laws.
+JRN 313 Magazine Writing and Freelancing (2 or 4)

+Writing magazine-length nonfiction articles, with some discussion of the differences between newspaper feature stories and magazine pieces, how to write and sell freelance pieces, legal liabilities and rights of the freelance writer, including a discussion of the U.S. copyright laws.
 Prerequisite: JRN 312.

 JRN 320 Editorial Writing (2)

 Preparing and writing newspaper opinion and commentary usually found on the editorial page; forms and techniques of editorials and the editorial page.

-Prerequisite: JRN 200.